clehner/sylpheed-imap-notify/README.md

 - The plugin only handles new mail notificaions.
 It does not handle message expunge events, flag changes, mailbox changes, or other events.

+- There may be problems with reconnecting to timed-out or disconnected sessions.

 # Todo